department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 To get help or treatment, contact your health care provider or any of the emergency contacts listed at the top of this page.

-At VA, we’ve made great progress in PTSD treatments and have brought more mental health providers to VA medical centers to help provide the best care to Veterans with post-traumatic stress.
+At VA, we’ve made great progress in treating PTSD and have brought more mental health providers to VA medical centers to help provide the best care to Veterans with post-traumatic stress.
 [Learn more about our PTSD programs]( http://www.mentalhealth.va.gov/PTSD.asp).

 [Apply for benefits](/disability-benefits/apply-for-benefits/).